foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/utility_functions.rst

 Utility Functions
 =================

-Utility functions is a set of MLI functions that intends to ease interface with user code.
-Operations in this set are not directly involved into graph calculations and used to prepare data for MLI processing or to get information encoded in MLI interface.
+Utility functions are a set of MLI API that facilitate the interface between MLI kernels and the user code.
+Operations in this set are not directly involved in graph calculations and are instead used to prepare data for MLI processing or to get information encoded in the MLI interface.

 Data Conversion Group
 ---------------------